deep-learning-mit/staging/_posts/2022-12-01-distill-example.md

 ---
 layout: distill
-# CHANGE TITLE LATER TO WHATEVER WE PUT ON THE PROPOSAL
 title: Modeling Elephantfish Communication through Deep RNNs
 description: Elephantfish represent a fascinating subject for study within the realms of bioacoustics and animal communication due to their unique use of electric fields for sensing and interaction.
 date: 2022-12-01